Managing Your ZendPHP Install Using zendphpctl

 Changing which PHP version is default (php set-default)

-The 'php set-default' command allows you to set an installed PHP version as the default to use when calling PHP on the command line.
-A PHP minor version must be specified when running this command.
+The 'php set-default' command lets you set an installed PHP version as the default to use when calling PHP on the command line.
+Specify a PHP minor version when running this command.

 This command was previously named zendphpctl php-set-default; please update to use the new command name.